lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-26-Multiset-Ordering.md

 ### Defining the functions in Isabelle/HOL

 As before, both definitions of Ackermann's function can be typed straight into Isabelle/HOL.
-The termination of the basic version is proved automatically.
+The termination of the standard version is proved automatically.
 It's by the lexicographic combination of the two arguments, which works despite the nested recursion in the third line.

 <pre class="source">